Sale of Clare FM and Tipp FM stake to Radio Kerry collapses

 In a statement, chairman of Clare FM, Maurice Harvey said: “The deadline has passed without completion despite the best efforts of all involved.”

-The managing director of Clare FM and Tipp FM, Liam O’Shea stated: “We have written to our shareholders and want to assure them that the board and management will continue to consider appropriate development opportunities for the betterment of all concerned.”
+The managing director of Clare FM and Tipp FM, Liam O’Shea, said: “We have written to our shareholders and want to assure them that the board and management will continue to consider appropriate development opportunities for the betterment of all concerned.”

-Clare FM and Radio Kerry would not be drawn today on the reasons for the deal not proceeding.
+Clare FM and Radio Kerry would not be drawn on Wednesday on the reasons for the deal not proceeding.

-He said: “No reasons have been given for the latest collapse.
-Shareholders, especially the small subscribers who did so much to support Clare FM in difficult times, deserve a great deal better.
+“No reasons have been given for the latest collapse.
+Shareholders, especially the small subscribers who did so much to support Clare FM in difficult times, deserve a great deal better,” he said.

-Mr Jones said: “The Broadcasting Authority of Ireland (BAI) should have a good hard look at what went wrong in the 2008 attempt as well as the latest fiasco.”
+“The Broadcasting Authority of Ireland [BAI] should have a good hard look at what went wrong in the 2008 attempt as well as the latest fiasco.”

 Shareholders

-In January of this year, in a letter to over 500 shareholders, Mr Harvey stated that the board was recommending acceptance of the Radio Kerry offer.
+In January of this year, in a letter to more than 500 shareholders, Mr Harvey stated that the board was recommending acceptance of the Radio Kerry offer.

 Mr Harvey told shareholders that the board was recommending the offer “as consolidation within the industry will strengthen and secure the future of all involved”.

-The Radio Kerry offer was €7.50 per share and was significantly less than the €7.2 million – or €20 per share – Radio Kerry had offered to buy Clare FM in a planned deal which collapsed in 2008.
+The Radio Kerry offer was €7.50 per share and was significantly less than the €7.2 million – or €20 per share – it had offered to buy Clare FM in a planned deal which collapsed in 2008.

 Mr O’Shea is one of the big losers in the failed deal.
 He stood to receive €154,762 from the purchase of his shares by Radio Kerry.

-A brother of Tipperary hurling coach, Eamon O’Shea, Mr O’Shea has been at the helm at Clare FM since 1998 and oversaw the station’s purchase of Tipp FM where he is also MD.
+A brother of Tipperary hurling coach Eamon O’Shea, Mr O’Shea has been at the helm at Clare FM since 1998 and oversaw the station’s purchase of Tipp FM where he is also managing director.

 As a result of the failed deal, Clare GAA will miss out on realising €37,500 from its shareholding while the Diocese of Killaloe will miss out on a €70,500 windfall.